KresimirSecan/TestingFramework/README.md

 The framework is written in **Java** and uses **Maven** for dependency management.
 We use **Selenium WebDriver** for test automation, while **ChromeDriver** is used to execute tests in the **Google Chrome** browser. **TestNG** is used for generating test reports.

 ---
+**If you do not want to set up the site and framework on your machine and just want to see how the framework works, at the end of the readme is speed up video of the testing framework in action.**
 ## Requirements
 Before setting up the project, ensure you have the following tools installed: